SKAHP/One-Engi/kant-on-testimony.md

 **In the present paper, I argue that such views do not adequately reflect Kant’s position**

-**regarding testimony.**

-What is overlooked is that Kant does, in fact, have a well-developed epistemology of
+**regarding testimony **What is overlooked is that Kant does, in fact, have a well-developed

-testimony, which features most prominently in his. lectures on logic and which
+epistemology of testimony, which features most prominently in his. lectures on logic and which

 gains further support from remarks he makes about testimony in his other writings.

 Beyond acknowledging the ineliminability of testimony and the fact that testimony can, and

-frequently does, produce knowledge, Kant argues for a continuity between testimony and experience.
-Regarding its epistemic characteristics, testimonial knowledge is, Kant argues, ‘neither in degree nor in kind in any way to be distinguished’ from knowledge based on one’s own experience.4 This symmetry thesis, together with the additional argument that ‘incredulity’
+frequently does, produce knowledge, Kant argues for a continuity between testimony and

+experience.
+Regarding its epistemic characteristics, testimonial knowledge is, Kant argues,

+‘neither in degree nor in kind in any way to be distinguished’ from knowledge based on one’s

+own experience.
+This symmetry thesis, together with the additional argument that ‘incredulity’

-regarding testimony shows ‘lack of moral interest’ establishes a presumptive principle regarding the acceptance of testimony: Testimony is to be believed, unless we know that certain defeating conditions obtain.
+regarding testimony shows ‘lack of moral interest’ establishes a presumptive principle

+regarding the acceptance of testimony: Testimony is to be believed, unless we know that

+certain defeating conditions obtain.

 The mere possibility of failure of testimony, whether due to lying or mere error, does not suffice

 to undermine the presumption.
 One important restriction does, however, apply:

-‘Propositions of reason’ \(Vernunftwahrheiten\), such as moral truths, though communicable
+‘**Propositions of reason’ \(**Vernunftwahrheiten\), such as _moral truths, though communicable_

-formaliter, may not be adopted on the basis of testimony.
-As I shall. argue in the final section,
+_formaliter, may not be adopted on the basis of testimony. _As I shall. argue in the final section,

 this points to a way of squaring Kant’s sympathy towards testimony with the strong demand for